GUIDELINE for Feline bartonellosis

 • Immunosuppressed owners should preferably adopt cats older than 1 year, flea-free, in good health, not from shelters or multicat households, and without contact with cats of unknown health status.

-• A strict flea and tick control should be exercised.
+• Strict flea and tick control should be exercised.

-• Rough play should be avoided, and the cat’s claws kept trimmed.
+• Rough play should be avoided, and the cat’s claws should be regularly trimmed.

-• Any wound should promptly be cleaned with soap and water, and medical advice sought.
+• Any wound should be promptly cleaned with soap and water, and medical advice should be sought.

-• Cats should be kept indoors to avoid exposure to fleas and other possible vectors, but also to prevent other zoonotic risks.
+• Cats should be kept indoors to avoid exposure to fleas and other possible vectors and to prevent other zoonotic risks.

 Acknowledgement